inet-framework/inet-tutorials/visualization/doc/step1.rst

 The configuration
 ~~~~~~~~~~~~~~~~~

-The configuration for this step uses the ``VisualizationA`` network,
+The configuration for this step uses the :ned:`VisualizationA` network,
 defined in
 :download:`VisualizationA.ned <../VisualizationA.ned>`.